livdroid/twitch_dart_api/README.md

 ### 🚧 Work in Progress 🚧
 <em>
-📝 PS: Event subs are still a work in progress.
+📝 PS: Event subs are still a work in progress but since it's out of beta you can start playing with it with the 0.0.8.
 </em>

 # Twitch Client 🎮🎙